-For those entities and contractors that exceed the receive more than \$200,000.00 threshold in CDBG-DR assistance, and contractors that are awarded covered contracts that exceed or more than \$100,000.00 in the instance of designated Lead Hazard projects, Section 3 requirements apply.
-It is required that an approved Section 3 plan be in place before the project is awarded and approved.
+Section 3 requirements apply to for those entities and contractors that exceed the \$200,000.00 threshold in CDBG-DR assistance, the \$100,000.00 threshold, in the instance of designated Lead Hazard projects.
+An approved Section 3 plan is required before the project is awarded and approved.
 Section 3 Projects are held to the employment, training, contracting, and HUD established benchmarks for Section 3 Workers and Targeted Section 3 Workers.
 See employment, training, and contracting requirements at 24 C.F.R. § 75.19.
 For professional services contracts, there is a three percent (3%) goal while for construction contracts there is a ten percent (10%) goal.
-The plan for compliance with Section 3 must be submitted for approval prior to the start of construction or professional services on any contract activity.
-See 24 C.F.R.
-Part 135
+The plan for construction 3 must be submitted for approval prior to the start of construction or professional services on any contract activity.